Signatures of Chaos in Time Series Generated by Many-Spin Systems at High Temperatures: Concluding remarks

-In conclusion, we have demonstrated that examining the behavior of higher-order time derivatives is an effective way to distinguish between chaotic and integrable systems on the basis of a finite time series, provided the time series can be measured with a sufficient accuracy.
-For the time series with zero average, the criterion of chaos can be based on Eq.(\ref{criterion}) and its observable consequences.
-We are grateful to H. Kantz, P.Gaspard and D. Shepelyansky for discussions.
+In this article, we have demonstrated that examining the behavior of higher-order time derivatives of the time series of total magnetization is an effective way to distinguish between chaotic and integrable classical spin systems.
+The utility of the above method is likely to be limited by the experimental noise \cite{sigeti-pre-95}, but this limitation can be partially overcome with the help of an appropriate high-frequency filtering described in Section~\ref{Noisy}.
+The influence of the noise can be further decreased by measuring fluctuations of total magnetization for larger samples.